CPAN-Security/security.metacpan.org/docs/guides/cpan-author-guide.md

 1. Have a succession plan
     * Describe who among your co-maintainers will take over your project if you become permanently unavailable
 1. Communicate these clearly through common channels
-    * Keep an up-to-date list of co-maintainers and contributors in your repository
+    * Keep an up-to-date list of co-maintainers and contributors in your repository, e.g. in an 'Acknowledgements' or 'Contributors' section in the documentation
-    * Add a `CONTRIBUTING.md` file
+    * Add a `CONTRIBUTING.md` file, to make it easier for both new and old contributors to help

 ## Select an appropriate Open Source license

-1. Pick an OSI-approved Open Source license, and add it both to your project repo and other metadata.
+1. Pick an OSI-approved Open Source license, and add it both to your project repo and other metadata

 # Relevant documentation and guides